mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

 specific needs and highly optimized for performance.
 We ended up spending a lot of time and effort but are quite pleased with the result.
 While we cannot recommend anyone following our example as your time is most likely spent better elsewhere, this post explains the approach we took.
+We will be covering topics like static pre-rendering and client-side rehydration, advanced bundling and caching strategies as well as service workers.

 <!--break-->